The 10 Cent Sharpening System

 Firstly, the depth of projection is set for 25- and 30 degrees.
 This also automatically squares the blade in the guide.

 Secondly, here I have drawn in lines for microbevels (1/32” is sufficient for a 1-2 degree secondary bevel) – just shorten the projection to these lines.

 Later (again!)
-I realized that a better system would be to just use a shim (one for each reduction) placed against the fence to set the depth.
+I realised that a better system would be to just use a shim (one for each reduction) placed against the fence to set the depth.

 Most know this process well.

-1. Grind a primary bevel (I used 120 grit on a belt sander in this project.
+Grind a primary bevel (I used 120 grit on a belt sander in this project.
 One could use a 6” grinder with a coarse 38 grit wheel, or even sandpaper glued to a longish grass plate and run the jig sideways along one side of the glass).
 The Guide Angle Set will enable one to grind this at 25- or 30 degrees.
 Use 25 degrees for the primary bevel.

-3. Hone this further (same angle) on the green compound.
+Hone this further (same angle) on the green compound.
 This step will polish the bevel but not widen it further.

-4. Use the Ruler Trick to remove the wire edge (a particular boon on non-flat backs of blades).
+Use the Ruler Trick to remove the wire edge (a particular boon on older blades with non-flat backs).

 Items 2-4 took about 30 seconds.

-In summary, this system is optimized for thin Stanley blades.
-There are many ways to skin a cat – but none cheaper or simpler for this purpose.
+In summary, there are many ways to sharpen a cat – but none cheaper or simpler.